COLLEGE

 Offers & Commits

 This is the peak D1 recruiting window.
 Official visits (5 total, school-paid).
 Verbal commitments.
-Scholarship offers.
 Most top D1 programs fill the majority of their roster here.
-Scoring average must reflect target tier benchmarks.
-If you're not ready now, opportunities close fast.
+D2 programs are also active.
+D3, NAIA, and JUCO are still ramping — those windows extend later.
+Keep building scoring average across all targets.

 Fitting: Competitive-spec full bag.
 Equipment performing at peak for visits and events.